percona/pxb-docs/docs/yum-repo.md

 # Use a YUM repository to install Percona XtraBackup

-Ready-to-use packages are available from the Percona XtraBackup software repositories and the [download page](https://www.percona.com/downloads/).
+Ready-to-use packages are available from the Percona XtraBackup software repositories and the [Percona Software Downloads :octicons-link-external-16:](https://www.percona.com/downloads).
 The Percona yum repository supports popular `RPM`-based operating systems, including the `Amazon Linux AMI`.

-The easiest way to install the Percona Yum repository is to install an `RPM` that configures yum and installs the [Percona GPG key](https://www.percona.com/downloads/RPM-GPG-KEY-percona).
+The easiest way to install the Percona Yum repository is to install an `RPM` that configures yum and installs the [Percona GPG key :octicons-link-external-16:](https://www.percona.com/downloads/RPM-GPG-KEY-percona).

-Specific information on the supported platforms, products, and versions is described in [Percona Software and Platform Lifecycle](https://www.percona.com/services/policies/percona-software-platform-lifecycle#mysql).
+Specific information on the supported platforms, products, and versions is described in [Percona Software and Platform Lifecycle :octicons-link-external-16:](https://www.percona.com/services/policies/percona-software-platform-lifecycle#mysql).

 <!--